Why the Meta Description Still Matters

 The search engines may not consider the meta description when ranking a website, but they still use them.
-When you conduct a search for something, the meta description that you write and include in the code is what shows up underneath the Title.
-If you don’t include this description, the search engines will make one up for you and possibly just include the first few sentences of text on the page which might not accurately represent the page as a whole.
+When you conduct a search for something, the meta description that you write and include in the code is what shows up underneath the Title on the search results page.
+If you don’t include this description, the search engines will make one up for you.
+Sometimes they’ll pull a random passage from the page and other times they might just include the first few sentences of text on the page.
+There’s no guarantee that either option accurately represents the page as a whole.
 The meta description is written for the search engine users, the actual human beings that are deciding whether or not to visit your website.

+Besides, when the full description is there the search result is much cleaner and professional looking.
 If you are wondering why you need to include keywords if the search engines aren’t paying attention to the meta description for ranking, it’s because the search engine user will still notice them.
 The keyword or keyword phrase that they use to search will be bolded on a search engine results page.
-If what they are looking for appears bolded once or more within the description, it may be more likely to catch their eye.
+If what they are looking for appears bolded once or more within the description, it may be more likely to catch their eye, generating a click through and potentially new business from your target audience members.